Aaryaman-147/second-look/README.md

 ## ✨ Features

-- 🧭 First-Run Onboarding – Guided setup for new users.
+- 🧭 First-Run Onboarding – First-run welcome experience and clean transition into the dashboard

 - 🔢 Site open counter — tracks how many times you open a site, and that's where Second Look steps in and asks you to pause and decide - Continue browsing or Leave and go back